gost/docs/gost_raspberrypi.md

 Check version of your Raspberry Pi:

 This document is written for Raspian Jessie.
-If you're lucky it also works

-on other operating systems.

 ```
 pi@raspberrypi:~ $ lsb_release -a